nipy/nilabels/README.md

 ## Code testing

 Code testing is a work in progress.
 We are aiming at reaching the 80% of coverage for the methods acting on numpy arrays and nibabel images, below the facade.
-To run the test, type `nosetests` in the root directory of the project.
+To run the test, type `nosetests -s` in the root directory of the project.
+Note that at the first run a testing dataset is generated.
+This may take some minutes.

 ## Licence